Meredith to buy U.S. publisher Time in Koch-backed deal

 Time shares ended trading on Friday at $16.90, giving the company a market capitalization of $1.7 billion.

-Time, led by Chief Executive Rich Battista, has been undergoing a strategic plan that includes revamping its cost structure and focusing on its digital business.
-It has been exploring a sale of several magazines titles, such as Coastal Living, Sunset and Golf and a majority stake in Essence as well as Time Inc UK.
+Time, led by CEO Rich Battista, has been undergoing a strategic plan that includes revamping its cost structure and focusing on its digital business.
+It has also been exploring a sale of several magazines titles, such as Coastal Living, Sunset and Golf and a majority stake in Essence as well as Time Inc UK.

 The assets it had earmarked for a potential sale represented about $488 million in revenue for the year ended June 30, the company has said.

-In September, it named its former digital editor, Edward Felsenthal, to be the new editor in chief of Time Magazine.
+In September, it named its former digital editor, Edward Felsenthal, to be the new editor in chief of Time.
 It has also expanded into streaming video channels, launching Sports Illustrated TV through Amazon earlier this month.

 Time said earlier in November that in the third quarter, its total revenue slipped 9.5 percent to $679 million, missing analysts’ estimates of $693.5 million, according to Thomson Reuters I/B/E/S. It marked the sixth straight quarter the company had missed expectations for revenue.